 Verse two is the true beginning of chapter 11.
 The first 16 verses deal with roles in worship, especially the role of women in worship.
-The overarching idea is that a woman finds freedom in her femininity.
-When she functions as if masculine, she delimits the core of her being.
+The overarching idea is that a woman finds freedom in her femininity when she functions as masculine; she delimits the core of her being.

 Paul commended the Corinthians for their constant remembrance of his ministry.
 He labored there for one-and-a-half years.
 This was not flattery but genuine appreciation.

 and keep the traditions just as I delivered them to you.